f4z3r/viscon-workshop-04-2022/docker/README.md

 ```
 $ docker images rusty-app
 REPOSITORY   TAG       IMAGE ID       CREATED          SIZE
-rusty-app    0.1.0     8743a3ae1823   29 seconds ago   938MB
+rusty-app    0.1.0     e588e477fe38   10 seconds ago   1.17GB
 ```

-As we can see the image is 938MB.
+As we can see the image is 1.17GB.
 This is very large considering the application does nothing.
-See [Multi-Stage Builds](#multi-stage-builds) on how to reduce the size.
+See the [Multi-Stage Builds](#multi-stage-builds) exercise on how to reduce the size.

 Finally to run the image: